Vojinovic-M/backend-spring-boot-restful-api/README.md

 DELETE product/delete-product?id=[ID OF USER YOU WANT TO DELETE] </br>

 This can be expanded on further by adding more functions or adding a frontend application.
+Currently has no functionalities regarding roles.
 I welcome fellow developers to add their own features to this project!